-The Speaking Out programme begins with an enquiry into the platform we stand upon, our values, beliefs and assumptions.
-You will explore the source of your passion to communicate and locate an internal ‘centre’ from which you can speak with confidence, authenticity and calm.
-You’ll be coached at multiple levels – energetically, vocally, physically, creatively and emotionally – as you hone your approach and develop a new and exciting relationship to speaking out in the world.
+You will be called to explore the ground you stand on, your values, beliefs and assumptions, the very source and subject of your passion to communicate.
+You will be coached at multiple levels – energetically, vocally, physically, creatively and emotionally – as you hone your voice and develop a new and exciting relationship to speaking out in the world.

 What will you get from this course?

 Expect a mix of discussion, group work and practical exercises with our coaches and facilitators Kanada Gorla and Deborah Ward who are joined by special guests to inspire you with the way that they are speaking out in the world at this moment in history.

 22 – 24 January 2021